 Note: The current implementation treats this a guideline, not as an absolute rule.

 Teleport the VM to a different host machine or process. @todo Explain the details.
+If this method fails, the following error codes may be reported:

 • VBOX_E_INVALID_VM_STATE: Virtual machine not running or paused.

 5.16 IDHCPServer